chadoh/thefireworks/README.md

 # Run it locally

-Clone the source code, install Ruby, and then:
+Clone the source code, install Ruby.
+You might already have it&mdash;check with `ruby -v`.
+On new versions of OSX, it should say that you have version 2.0.0.
+That'll do.
+Once you verify you have it:

     bundle install
     middleman